 Not suppress it.
 Not indulge it.
 Use it.

 The guilt is telling you something true, even if it's telling it wrong.
 What it's telling you is: you care about this.
 You care about being the kind of person who shows up.
-You care about her.
+You care about them.
 That's real, and it matters.

 But the guilt is pointing at the wrong target.
 It's pointing at the moments of human failure when it should be pointing at the system.
 The problem is not that you sometimes let a call go to voicemail.
 The problem is that the volume of calls has put you in a position where that feels necessary.